rehmanis/stocks-android/README.md

 ## Summary
 This Android app provides a platform for stocks trading, including, features such as searching company stock details, buying/selling stocks, keeping track of stock porfolio/favorites, viewing stock SMA charts and news, allowing sharing news on twitter for a given stock.
 Custom Nodejs backend deployed using GCP is used for all API calls.
-The backend uses [Tingo API](https://api.tiingo.com/) for all stock related data, and [News API](https://newsapi.org/) for displaying stock related news.[Highcharts](https://www.highcharts.com/) is used for displaying the SMA chart data for a given ticker.
+The backend uses [Tingo API](https://api.tiingo.com/) for all stock related data, and [News API](https://newsapi.org/) for displaying stock related news.
+[Highcharts](https://www.highcharts.com/) is used for displaying the SMA chart data for a given ticker.

 ## Java File descriptions